 Always take your partner’s taste and lifestyle into account

-Suppose your partner likes all things shiny and sparkly, yet works as a nurse and their hands are constantly gloved.
+Suppose your partner likes all things shiny and sparkly, yet works as a nurse and their hands are constantly gloved or working.
 Does this mean you can’t get a big ring ?

 This is a ring they will be wearing every day and possibly not take off even when showering.
-It has to match everything else.
+It has to go with everything else, and not in the way of everyday life.

 An engagement ring should NOT cost a 3-month salary